estuardoquan/docker-image-servers/README.md

 SERVER_WATCH_CRT
 ```

-Generated this .conf file for backend "php" service running on a docker container on port 9000.
+Generates this .conf file for backend "php" service running on a docker container on port 9000.

 ```
 # /etc/nginx/conf.d/default.conf